How to Transform Your Info Product Idea Into Revenue Reality

 I sold my first info product for only $19.

-And while I didn’t get rich from it, I learned some powerful lessons.
+And while I didn’t get rich from it, I did learn some pretty important lessons.

-Also, de-risking your efforts by knowing early on it if there is a market for it and what people are willing to pay.
+I also learned why you need to de-risk your efforts by knowing early on if there is a market for your product and what people are willing to pay.

 That doesn’t sound too difficult, does it?

-Yes, in practice, most people fall off the path and lose heart—because the path is unclear.
+Yet, in practice, most people fall off the path and lose heart—because the path is unclear.

 And we all fear what we don’t know… you know?